sjtw/therajs/README.md

 ___

 ### API Clients
-Currently thera only contains an XML API XmlClient class - thera.XmlClient.
+Currently thera only contains an XML API client class - thera.XmlClient.

 In the future it will be extended to include a CREST API client component & any other EVE related API clients I might feel like creating.